 Origin of one-on-one

-Idioms and Phrases with one on one
+Other Idioms and Phrases with one-on-one

 A direct encounter between two persons, especially a conflict, as in The two department heads went one on one regarding shelf space.
 This slangy expression almost certainly comes from sports.
 It is commonly used to refer to a two-person basketball game, but is also applied to the interaction of two players on opposing teams in football, soccer, and similar team sports. [c.
 1960]